AlexJakeman/TeamEndalex/README.md

     1- As a returning User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the organisation or it's teams.
         a.
 When a user signs up to the newsletter using the form, they will be redirected to the confirmation page.
         b.
 The confirmation page will have a clear 'Return Home' button and a message that re-assures the user of confirmation that they've subscribed.
         c.
-When a user inputs invalid data in the form, they will be given a pop-up error above the field to assist them.
+When a user inputs invalid data in the form, they will be given a pop-up form error above the field to assist them.

     2- As a returning user of Team Endalex's portfolio website, I want to see the latest updates on the teams' performances in Counter Strike, PUBG, and Rocket League on the home page.
 The "Ask us a question" form should still be readily available on the home page in case I require any assistance during my visit.
         a.
 On the homepage, there are three clear articles with images to attract users.